LinkedInLearning/learning-github-actions-5977410/ch1_actions_and_workflows/01_03_add_actions_to_a_workflow/README.md

         run: "Get-ChildItem Env: | Sort-Object Name"
 ```

-In the next lesson, you'll run this workflow, and verify that each job completes successfully, and review the output for each step.
+In the next lesson, you'll run this workflow, verify that each job completes successfully, and review the output for each step.

 <!-- FooterStart -->
 ---